Decentralizing Platform Power: A Design Space of Multi-level Governance in Online Social Platforms: Drawing from Offline Governance Literature

-The concept of polycentricity is pivotal to the Ostrom school of institutional economics, pioneered by the work of Vincent and Elinor Ostrom \cite{aligica2012polycentricity,ostrom1961organization,ostrom1977public,ostrom1999coping}.
-V. Ostrom adopted the term `polycentricity' to describe the governmental fragmentation in U.S. metropolitan areas, arguing that political units could achieve greater efficiency in the production of public goods and services if they ``take each other into account in competitive relationships, enter into various contractual and cooperative undertakings or have recourse to central mechanisms to resolve conflicts''~\cite{ostrom1961organization}.
-Later, E. Ostrom's research on community-based collective management of natural resources became the best-known application of polycentricity to real-world settings.
-Since the Ostroms' groundbreaking use of polycentricity to describe the management of commons~\cite{ostrom1990governing,ostrom2010beyond}, a number of scholars have analyzed the utility of polycentric governance in sustaining natural resource systems~\cite{andersson2008analyzing,bixler2014community,blomquist2005political,sandstrom2020adaptive,galaz2008problem,marshall2009polycentricity,marshall2015polycentricity,nagendra2014applying,newig2009environmental,pahl2014capacity,heikkila2018semiautomated}.
+The concept of polycentricity is pivotal to the Ostrom school of institutional economics, pioneered by the work of Vincent and Elinor Ostrom \citep{aligica2012polycentricity}.
+V. Ostrom adopted the term `polycentricity' to describe governmental fragmentation in U.S. metropolitan areas~\citep{ostrom1961organization}.
+Later, E. Ostrom's research on community-based collective management of natural resources became the best-known application of polycentricity to real-world settings~\citep{ostrom1990governing,ostrom2010beyond}.
+Since then, several scholars have explored polycentric governance for sustaining natural resource systems~\citep{blomquist2005political,marshall2015polycentricity}.

-Federalism can be viewed as a type of polycentricity~\cite{aligica2012polycentricity} since it incorporates many of the key elements of Ostroms' theory, including multiple power centers and redundant jurisdictions~\cite{van2013research}.
-However, while federal systems consist of neatly nested jurisdictions under a single highest center of power, polycentric systems include crosscutting `issue-specific' jurisdictions and envisage an explicit role for autonomous private corporations, voluntary associations, and community-based organizations~\cite{mcginnis2012reflections}.
+Federalism can be viewed as a type of polycentricity~\citep{aligica2012polycentricity} since it incorporates many of the critical elements of the Ostroms' theory, including multiple power centers and redundant jurisdictions~\citep{van2013research}.
+However, while federal systems consist of neatly nested jurisdictions under a single highest center of power, polycentric systems include crosscutting `issue-specific' jurisdictions and envisage an explicit role for autonomous private corporations, voluntary associations, and community-based organizations~\citep{mcginnis2012reflections}.
+This view is well-suited to inform the analysis of multi-level online platforms containing ``nested quasi-autonomous decision-making units operating at multiple scales''~\citep{folke2005adaptive}.
+We find analogs to polycentric systems on sites like Twitch and YouTube, where different channels operate independently but account for each other through cooperation, competition, conflict, and conflict resolution~\citep{ostrom1991meaning}.

-Although there is no clear consensus definition of polycentric governance, most scholars agree that it consists of: (1) multiple decision-making units with overlapping domains of responsibility, (2) that interact through a process of mutual adjustment in complex and ever-changing ways, and (3) generate a regularized pattern of overarching social order that captures efficiencies of scale at all levels of aggregation~\cite{mcginnis2016polycentric,aligica2012polycentricity}.
-Researchers have developed many different models of polycentric governance systems in order to build greater clarity and specificity around the concept and highlight its posited advantages~\cite{carlisle2019polycentric,aligica2012polycentricity,van2019polycentricity}.
-In essence, polycentricity is an expression of self-governance capabilities that, over time, will produce a complex system of governance institutions~\cite{van2013research}.